magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > NOTE 11: the `:dangerouslySetInnerHTML` attribute expects a JS
 > object as a value. `#js` is a tagged literal transforming a CLJS
-> structure (i.e. a CLJS map in this case) into a JS object.
+> structure (i.e. a CLJS map in this case) into a JS corresponding
+> structure (i.e. a JS object in such a case)

 Re-render the `comment-box` as usual